SafeMoon Price Hits $0.0000 (SAFEMOON)

-SafeMoon (CURRENCY:SAFEMOON) traded 1.5% higher against the US dollar during the twenty-four hour period ending at 10:00 AM Eastern on November 20th.
-One SafeMoon coin can now be bought for approximately $0.0000 or 0.00000000 BTC on popular cryptocurrency exchanges.
-Over the last week, SafeMoon has traded 9.8% lower against the US dollar.
-SafeMoon has a market cap of $1.99 billion and approximately $13.98 million worth of SafeMoon was traded on exchanges in the last 24 hours.
+SafeMoon (CURRENCY:SAFEMOON) traded 8.7% lower against the US dollar during the 24 hour period ending at 23:00 PM Eastern on November 21st.
+SafeMoon has a total market cap of $1.83 billion and approximately $10.48 million worth of SafeMoon was traded on exchanges in the last 24 hours.
+In the last seven days, SafeMoon has traded down 15.9% against the US dollar.
+One SafeMoon coin can now be bought for approximately $0.0000 or 0.00000000 BTC on cryptocurrency exchanges.

 - EthereumX (ETX) traded down 0% against the dollar and now trades at $50,850.52 or 0.78473148 BTC.